Clal’s Team

 Get to know us!
 Find out more information about each person, including contact information, by clicking “Read More.”

 Rabbi Elan Babchuck is committed to leaving behind a world that is more compassionate and connected than the one he found.
 In pursuit of that commitment, he serves as the Executive Vice President at Clal, the National Jewish Center for Learning and Leadership, and the Founding Executive Director of Glean Network, which partners with Columbia Business School.
-He was ordained in 2012 and earned his MBA that year, as well.
+He was ordained in 2012, and earned his MBA that year, as well.

 Rabbi Irwin Kula is a disruptive spiritual innovator and rogue thinker.
 A 7th generation rabbi he is Co-President of Clal–The National Jewish Center for Learning and Leadership a do-tank committed to making Jewish a Public Good.
-A thought leader on the intersection of innovation, religion, and human flourishing, Irwin has worked with leaders from the Dalai Lama to Queen Noor and with organizations, foundations, and businesses in the United States and around the world to inspire people to live with greater passion, purpose, creativity and compassion.

 As Director of Development, Aliza J. Kaplan manages the financial operations of the organization, and her responsibilities include financial and legal issues, budgeting, investing, and human resources.